Classical and Quantum Mechanics via Lie algebras

 The audience of the course consisted mainly of mathematics students shortly before finishing their diploma or doctorate degree and a few postgraduates, mostly with only a limited background knowledge in physics.

 Thus we assume some mathematical background knowledge, but only a superficial acquaintance with physics, at the level of what is available to readers of the Scientific American, say.
-It is assumed that the reader knows basic properties of vector spaces, linear algebra, groups, differential equations, topology, and Hilbert spaces.
+It is assumed that the reader has a good command of matrix algebra (including complex numbers and eigenvalues) and knows basic properties of vector spaces, linear algebra, groups, differential equations, topology, and Hilbert spaces.
 No background in Lie algebras, Lie groups, or differential geometry is assumed.
-Rudiments of differential geometry would be helpful to expand on our somewhat terse treatment of it in Part IV; most material, however, is completely independent of differential geometry.
+Rudiments of differential geometry would be helpful to expand on our somewhat terse treatment of it in Part V; most material, however, is completely independent of differential geometry.

-While we give precise definitions of all mathematical concepts encountered, and an extensive index of concepts and notation, we avoid the deeper use of functional analysis and differential geometry without being mathematically inaccurate, by concentrating on situations that have no special topological difficulties and only need a single chart.
+While we give precise definitions of all mathematical concepts encountered (except in Chapter 4, which is taken verbatim from the theoretical physics FAQ), and an extensive index of concepts and notation, we avoid the deeper use of functional analysis and differential geometry without being mathematically inaccurate, by concentrating on situations that have no special topological difficulties and only need a single chart.
 But we mention where one would have to be more careful about existence or convergence issues when generalizing to infinite dimensions.

-On the physics side, we usually first present the mathematical models for a physical theory before relating the models to reality.
+On the physics side, we usually first present the mathematical models for a physical theory before relating these models to reality.
 This is adequate both for mathematically-minded readers without much physics knowledge and for physicists who know already on a more elementary level how to interpret the basic settings in terms of real life examples.

 This is an open-ended book.
 It should whet the appetite for more, and lead the reader into going deeper into the subject.\footnote{ Some general references for further reading: \sca{Barut \& Raczka} \cite{barutraczka}, \sca{Cornwell} \cite{cornwell}, \sca{Gilmore} \cite{gilmore}, and \sca{Sternberg} \cite{sternberg}, for the general theory of Lie algebras, Lie groups, and their representations from a physics point of view, \sca{Wybourne} \cite{wybourne} and \sca{Fuchs \& Schweigert} \cite{fuchsandschweigert} for a more application oriented view of Lie algebras, \sca{Kac} \cite{kac} and \sca{Neeb} \cite{Nee} for infinite-dimensional Lie algebras, \sca{ Papou{\v s}ek \& Aliev} \cite{PapA} for quantum mechanics and spectroscopy, \sca{van der Waerden} \cite{vanderWaerden} for the history of quantum mechanics, and \sca{Weinberg} \cite{weinberg} for a (somewhat) Lie algebra oriented treatment of quantum field theory. }\, Thus many topics are discussed far too short for a comprehensive treatment, and often only the surface is scratched.
 A term has only this many hours, and our time to extend and polish the lectures after they were given was limited, too.
 We added some material, and would have liked to be more complete in many respects.
 Nevertheless, we believe that the topics treated are the fundamental ones, whose understanding gives a solid foundation to assess the wealth of material on other topics.